As the play opens we’re in the dark…

 Standout Acting You Expect at Steep Theatre

-It’s a testimony to both Director Robin Witt and the talented cast that at least this Dungeons and Dragons illiterate writer remained transfixed the whole time trying (though not succeeding) to crack the riddle of this script.
+In this writer's opinion, it’s a testimony to both Director Robin Witt and the talented cast that at least this Dungeons and Dragons illiterate writer remained transfixed the whole time trying (though not succeeding) to crack the riddle of this script.
 Of particular note--Brandon Rivera as Charlie, a character with many incarnations that manifest at different levels of fantasy, is riveting, as is his tortured sidekick Moe, played by Nate Faust, who gives loud voice to the darkness of the zeitgeist in this story.
 We vicariously quake when Ashlyn Lozano as Fay trembles hooded before her would be executioners.
 In an instant we know the anomia of life on the edges of being on the spectrum when Phoebe Moore as Keaton arrives to throw the dice.

 The program notes suggest a theme by introducing us to the title place Pomona as one-time playground for vacationers, now turned to industrial wasteland.
 As the show capper, the Fred Drumpf-like character of Zeppo crows to young Charlie how he wants to cover it all with his own S**t—perhaps imagining the skyscrapers below with his name emblazoned on their sides.
 But what it all means remained --at least for this writer-- widely open to interpretation, or rather fantasy.